commercelayer/mfe-checkout/README.md

 2. Create your organization and get your credentials by following this [credentials guide](https://docs.commercelayer.io/developers/credentials).

-3. Build your sales channel with your favorite technologies and frameworks by leveraging our [developer resources](https://commercelayer.io/developers/) and [API reference](https://docs.commercelayer.io/api/).
+3. Build your sales channel with your favorite technologies and frameworks by leveraging our [developer resources](https://commercelayer.io/developers) and [documentation](https://docs.commercelayer.io/api).

 4. Get an [access token](https://docs.commercelayer.io/api/authentication) for your application.
 You should generate this in your sales channel or use our Javascript [authentication library](https://github.com/commercelayer/commercelayer-js-auth).